 The JRC, together with the European Antifraud Office (OLAF) and the Directorate General for Taxation and Customs Union (DG TAXUD) is running two pilot projects involving many Member States.
 One is concerned with systematic cross-checks of the origin of goods inside import declarations to detect customs fraud.
 The second one is dealing with systematic analysis of pre-arrival data in near-real-time in combination with Contraffic container trips data and aims at developing risk indicators for the safety and security of cargo entering Europe.

-Based on its expertise in container movements JRC also advises OLAF and TAXUD in proposing relevant legislation on reporting by the logistics industry.
+In line with the EU Strategy and Action Plan for customs risk management (with Annex) and based on its expertise in container movements, JRC also advises OLAF and TAXUD in proposing relevant legislation on reporting by the logistics industry.